-The geometrical approach produces low-energy transfers based on chaotic transport in natural flows, as described by the theories of lobe dynamics and tube dynamics (e.g., Refs.~\cite{koon2004geometric,koon2011dynamical,ren2012two}).
-These theories utilize invariant manifolds associated with periodic orbits in the planar circular restricted three-body problem (CR3BP)~\cite{szebehely1967theories}.
-The four-dimensional phase space in the planar CR3BP is often analyzed using a two-dimensional Poincar{\'e} map.
-If periodic orbits appear as points on a Poincar{\'e} map, their manifolds may reveal lobe dynamics; otherwise, the manifolds may describe tube dynamics.
-Thus, it is important to analyze the manifolds of periodic orbits with an appropriate Poincar{\'e} map.
+The geometrical approach produces low-energy transfers by exploiting chaotic transport in natural flows, which is described by the theories of tube dynamics and lobe dynamics (e.g., Refs.~\cite{koon2004geometric,koon2011dynamical,ren2012two}).
+Both theories characterize the transport structures formed by invariant manifolds associated with periodic orbits in the planar circular restricted three-body problem (CR3BP)~\cite{szebehely1967theories}, but from different perspectives.
+Tube dynamics describes transport as a continuous flow along invariant manifolds, whereas lobe dynamics represents it as discrete transfer across manifold intersections.
+In astrodynamics, these two transport theories can be applied to interpret dynamics at different scales and in different regions, as detailed below.

 Tube dynamics~\cite{koon2000heteroclinic,marsden2006new} describes global transport between two celestial bodies based on the stable and unstable manifolds of libration point orbits~\cite{koon2004geometric}, especially around $L_1$ or $L_2$ in the planar CR3BP.
 These manifolds are called \textit{Conley--McGehee tubes} or simply \textit{tubes}~\cite{marsden2006new}.
 The tubes around $L_1$ and $L_2$ provide a framework for understanding the dynamics in the planar CR3BP, as shown in Ref.~\cite{koon2002constructing}.
 For example, the natural orbit transitions of Jupiter comets are described using tube dynamics in the Sun--Jupiter system~\cite{koon2001resonance}.
-Tube dynamics also explains the mechanism of ballistic lunar transfers through Earth--Moon $L_2$, enabling systematic design of such transfers~\cite{koon2001low}.
-One limitation of tube dynamics is that tubes associated with $L_1$ Lyapunov orbits do not help depart from the primary, as they move away from it in the CR3BP.
-Another limitation is the difficulty of applying this method to interplanetary transfers in the Solar System~\cite{ren2012two}.
+Tube dynamics also explains the mechanism of ballistic lunar transfers through Earth--Moon $L_2$ and enables their systematic design~\cite{koon2001low}.
+One limitation of tube dynamics is that tubes associated with $L_1$ Lyapunov orbits do not facilitate departure from the primary, as they move away from it in the CR3BP.
+Another limitation is its limited applicability to interplanetary transfers in the Solar System~\cite{ren2012two}.
 For example, tubes in the Sun--Earth and Sun--Mars planar CR3BP do not naturally intersect~\cite{ren2012two,mingotti2011earth}.